The 12 Best Beaches In Pangasinan [My Top Picks]

 Photo courtesy of pexels.com

-The 12 Best Beaches In Pangasinan According To TripAdvisor Reviewers
+The 12 Best Beaches In Pangasinan

 About Pangasinan

-I have been to Pangasinan several times some years before but my most unforgettable trips were during college for fieldwork.
+I have been to Pangasinan several times, some years before, but my most unforgettable trips were during college for fieldwork.
 Bolinao, in particular, left a good impression on me because of a secluded beach that we visited.

 How to go to Pangasinan

-To go to Pangasinan via TPLEX then make an exit to your destination-of-choice in Pangasinan.
+To go to Pangasinan via TPLEX, then make an exit to your destination-of-choice in Pangasinan.
 If you are commuting, you can take any Pangasinan-bound Victory Liner or Five Star Bus either in Cubao or Pasay City.

 Best beaches to visit in Pangasinan